RibbonCommunications/webrtc-distant-js/guide/getting-started.md

 Distant Driver for VDI comes in the form of a dynamic library that gets loaded into the Citrix Receiver process at runtime.
 We support Windows, Mac and eLux.

-See the [Kandy Distant Driver for VDI](https://github.com/Kandy-IO/kandy-distant-vdi/) page for more information.
+See the [Distant Driver for VDI](https://github.com/RibbonCommunications/webrtc-distant-vdi) page for more information.

 #### eLux EPM package